EV-OD/jsw/CAPABILITIES.md

 - **Objects (Interfaces)**: TypeScript Interfaces are compiled to AssemblyScript Classes.
     - Automatic marshalling of objects between JS and Wasm.
     - Support for nested objects.
+- **Classes**: TypeScript Classes are compiled to AssemblyScript Classes.
+    - Support for fields and constructors.
+    - `new Class(...)` syntax is supported inside Wasm functions.
+    - Methods are currently ignored (data-only classes).
 - **Arrays**: Full support for Arrays (`[]`).
     - Arrays of primitives (`number[]`, `string[]`).
     - Arrays of objects (`Point[]`).